itslinotlie/novel-reader/README.md

 # Novel Reader

 The final rendition of the ICS4U project series.
+40 hours of sweat and tears.
 More details to come.